Usmanfawad/university_portal/README.md

-# university_portal
+# UIT PORTAL
-A portal using flask
+A university portal using flask